JavierLavinia/lazy-data-api/README.md

 And use the helper 'send_lazy_data resource, options' in your views to print the send buttons:

-NOTE: You will need to add a translation for the text button in the view.
+*NOTE*: You will need to create a translation for the text button in the view.

 ```ruby
   send_lazy_data post, remote: true